thanos-io/thanos/tutorials/katacoda/thanos/3-receiver/step2.md

 This means that the Global View would be at least 2 hours out of date, and does not satisfy requirement #2.
 </details>

 ## Thanos Receive

 Enter [Thanos Receive](https://thanos.io/tip/components/receive.md/).

 `Thanos Receive` is a component that implements the [Prometheus Remote Write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
-This means that it will accept metrics data that is sent to it by other Prometheus instances.
+This means that it will accept metrics data that is sent to it by other Prometheus instances (or any other process that implements Remote Write API).

 Prometheus can be configured to `Remote Write`.
 This means that Prometheus will send all of its metrics data to a remote endpoint as they are being ingested - useful for our requirements!